O365/python-o365/README.md

 ## Usage
 The first step to be able to work with this library is to register an application and retrieve the auth token.
 See [Authentication](#authentication).

-It is highly recommended to add the "offline_access" permission and request this scope when authenticating.
+It is highly recommended to add the "offline_access" permission.
 Otherwise the library will only have access to the user resources for 1 hour.
 See [Permissions and Scopes](#permissions-and-scopes).

 With the access token retrieved and stored you will be able to perform api calls to the service.